sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 - The dataset does not include customer acquisition cost at a granular level across all channels, limiting deeper ROI comparison
 - Customer lifetime value (LTV) is not available, restricting long-term profitability analysis
-- External factors such as seasonality, competition, and campaign timing are not captured
+- External factors such as market competition, campaign timing, and demand fluctuations are not captured
 - The analysis is based on a limited dataset and should be interpreted as directional rather than conclusive
 - Campaign performance drivers (creative quality, targeting strategy, audience segmentation) are not included